Links

 Find a selection committee

 After the call for applications is sent out to the network, you can start looking for a team selection committee.
-Usually a team selection committee consists of 2-4 members:
+Usually a team selection committee consists of 2-3 members:

-• the future team lead (if available)
+if available: the future team lead

 The selection committee should be comprised so that gender parity is respected.
 In addition, it makes sense to include people with differing levels of experience.
 At least 1-2 of the members should be able to judge applications with regards to technical skills.
 People who have applied to the project cannot be part of the team selection committee.